-The Fund's investment strategy will potentially be limited by its intention to continue qualifying for treatment as a RIC, and can limit the Fund's ability to continue gualifying as such.
+The Fund's investment strategy will potentially be limited by its intention to continue qualifying for treatment as a RIC, and can limit the Fund's ability to continue qualifying as such.
 The tax treatment of certain of the Fund's investments under one or more of the qualification or distribution tests applicable to RICs is uncertain.
-An adverse determination or future guidance by the Internal Revenue Service ("IRS") or a change in law might affect the Fund's ability to qualify or be eligible for treatment as a RIC.
-Income and gains from certain of the Fund's activities, including fees received in connection with the origination of loans, may not constitute qualifying income to a RIC for purposes of the 90% gross income test.
-If the Fund were to treat income or gain from a particular investment or activity as qualifying income and the income or gain were later determined not to constitute qualifying income and, together with any other nonqualifying income, caused the Fund's nonqualifying income to exceed 10% of its gross income in any taxable year, the Fund would fail to gualify as a RIC unless it is eligible to and does pay a tax at the Fund level.
-Income and gains from certain of a Fund's activities may not constitute gualifying income to a RIC for purposes of the 90% gross income test.
-If a Fund were to treat income or gain from a particular investment or activity as qualifying income and the income or gain were later determined not to constitute gualifying income and, together with any other nongualifying income, caused the Fund's nongualifying income to exceed 10% of its gross income in any taxable year, the Fund would fail to gualify as a RIC unless it is eligible to and does pay a tax at the Fund level.
+An adverse determination or future guidance by the Internal Revenue Service ("IRS") or a change in law might affect the Fund's ability to qualify or be eligible for such treatment as a RIC.
+Income and gains from certain of a Fund's activities may not constitute qualifying income to a RIC for purposes of the 90% gross income test.
+If a Fund were to treat income or gain from a particular investment or activity as qualifying income and the income or gain were later determined not to constitute qualifying income and, together with any other nonqualifying income, caused the Fund's nonqualifying income to exceed 10% of its gross income in any taxable year, the Fund would fail to qualify as a RIC unless it is eligible to and does pay a tax at the Fund level.